syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Grouping-Bar.md

 **Disabling filter grouping bar**

-The `EnableFilterHeaderArea` property of the SfPivotGrid allows you to customize the visibility of grouping bar in the filter header area.
+The `EnableFilterHeaderArea` property of the Pivot Grid allows you to customize the visibility of grouping bar in the filter header area.
 The following code snippet shows how to disable the filter grouping bar.

 {% tabs %}